 Whether you’re dealing with acute injury-related pain, sudden discomfort that seemingly came out of nowhere, or you’ve been living with chronic back or neck pain, a chiropractor can help.
 But which causes of back and neck pain can a chiropractic doctor address?

-Below, the team at Bomberg Chiropractic in New Hope, MN shares a few of the most common neck and back pain culprits chiropractors can treat.
+Below, the team at Bomberg Chiropractic in Plymouth, MN shares a few of the most common neck and back pain culprits chiropractors can treat.

 Sciatica pain usually occurs unilaterally, meaning it happens on either the left or right side of the body.
 Bilateral sciatica is also possible; it’s just not nearly as common.
 This type of pain occurs when the sciatic nerve becomes pinched, damaged, or compressed either where it exits the lower spine or somewhere in the pelvis.